hymnsrepo/hymnsrepo-site/content/hymns/our-hearts-were-made-for-you-lord.md

 I will take you from the nations
 And will bring you to your land.
-From your idos I will cleanse you
+From your idols I will cleanse you
 And you'll cherish my command.

 I will put my law within you,